ReubenLow/sep2/README.md

 ## Pixy Camera For Positional Guidance

 The `Pixy Camera` inteprets the conveyer belt based on image below.
-These objects are pastries, with `colour signature` boxes on them.
+These objects are pastries, with `colour signature` boxes on them. ***Based on the axes, towards right x value increases.
+As you go down, y value increases.***

 ![image](https://github.com/user-attachments/assets/0a37ec5b-789d-44c6-a19a-3bd4714ff4cd)